Chico Hot Springs: Current times

 All of the original buildings have deteriorated or been torn down, with the exception of the historic inn.
-Owners Mike and Eva Art rebuilt the property in 1973 to what it is today.
+Owners Mike and Eve Art bought the property in 1973 and worked tirelessly to grow and improve the business.
+They won acclaim as innkeepers and are credited with turning Chico into a successful, year-round resort.
 Some of the newer buildings consist of modern looking cabins and suites.
-During the years the Art's owned the property there were several famous guests including Steve McQueen, Ali MacGraw, Dennis Quaid, Jeff Bridges and George McGovern.
+During the years the Arts owned the property there were several famous guests including Steve McQueen, Ali MacGraw, Dennis Quaid, Jeff Bridges and George McGovern.
 The organic garden produces fresh herbs and vegetables year round from "the geothermally heated greenhouse, built in 1996."
-In 2016, the Arts sold Chico to the property's long-time manager Colin Davis in 2016.
+In 2015, the Arts sold Chico to the manager Colin Davis.

 In June 2014 officials from the Department of Environmental Quality detected a groundwater seep from a hillside near the resort.
 To mitigate the possibility of pathogens from the surface water seep entering the aquifer water, they issued a boil water order.
 A filtration system was installed for drinking water, and the seep did not seem to affect the hot springs water quality.